-Discover Premier MSN Pediatric Nurse Practitioner Programs near San Antonio, Texas
+Discover Premier MSN Pediatric Nurse Practitioner Programs Near San Antonio, Texas

 San Antonio’s booming metropolitan population, approaching 2.8 million in 2025, has stretched pediatric services from the South Texas Medical Center to rural clinics ringing Bexar County.
 University Health's new Women's & Children's Tower will add 300 beds this year, and CHRISTUS Children's is expanding its outpatient network by 20 percent.
 Yet, both systems cite a shortage of advanced pediatric providers.
 The city's diverse, bilingual communities also require culturally attuned clinicians who can address asthma, obesity, and behavioral health disparities prevalent along the I-35 corridor.